 - 1 to 2 tablespoons chopped coriander leaves (cilantro) – for garnish

 - salt as required

-for the masala paste
+For the curry masala paste

-- ½ cup chopped onion
+- ½ cup chopped onions

-- ½ inch ginger
+- 1 inch ginger

-- 3 to 4 garlic
+- 3 to 4 garlic cloves – medium-sized

 - Firstly, rinse and chop all the vegetables.

 - Keep the cauliflower florets in hot salted water for 15 to 20 minutes.
 Then, drain the florets and keep aside.

 - Blend the the onion, tomatoes, ginger and garlic till fine and smooth in a blender with no water or very little water.